Update: ‘Price & Release Date’ section updated.

 At the 2022 Tokyo Auto Salon, Toyota Gazoo Racing (TGR) unveiled the Toyota bZ4X GR Sport Concept.
 The modified bZ4X features an exclusive matt gray paint, large gloss black alloy wheels, GR badging, and GR-branded black sports seats.
 A lower height amplifies its sportier character, but we wish TGR had equipped it with an aggressive body kit to improve its presence.
 Toyota hasn’t revealed the specifications of the concept.

 Toyota is examining the business case for a bZ4X GR Sport, the car’s chief engineer Daisuke Ido told Move Electric.
 Ido said that the bZ4X could see the addition of a performance variant tuned by GR Sport.
 He cleared that “it’s still not a concrete idea yet,” though.
-The biggest challenge facing the bZ4X variant isn’t increasing its power or torque, but rather giving customers the superior handling and performance they demand from GR Sport models, Ido stated.
-There is no set release date as of yet, but if everything goes according to plan, the bZ4X GR Sport could launch as early as the second half of 2023.
+The biggest challenge facing the bZ4X variant isn’t increasing its power or torque but rather giving customers the superior handling and performance they demand from GR Sport models, Ido stated.
+There is no set release date as of yet, but if everything goes according to plan, the bZ4X GR Sport could launch globally later in 2024.

 Toyota electrification efforts in the U.S.

-Toyota hasn’t announced EV manufacturing in the U.S. but is preparing the building blocks for it in the not-too-distant future.
-The company plans to invest approximately USD 3.4 billion by 2030 to develop and locally produce batteries, including those for fully battery-powered EVs or BEVs.
+Toyota will manufacture a three-row electric SUV with locally-sourced (North Carolina-made) batteries in the country from 2025.
+The company plans to invest approximately USD 3.4 billion in the U.S. by 2030 to develop and locally produce batteries, including those for fully battery-powered EVs or BEVs.

 TopElectricSUV says

 The Toyota bZ4X features a futuristic and funky design and offers plenty of space and a welcoming interior.
-However, the limited range, slow charging, and lackluster performance robs away appeal.
+However, the limited range, slow charging, and lackluster performance robs away appeal, which we hope Toyota will address in subsequent model years.

 Toyota bZ4X FAQs